There is no shortage of chances to get your competitive juices flowing with Masters swimming competitions at local, national and international level.

 Conquered the best the Britain has to offer?
 Then the next step is to try your chances against international rivals!

-European aquatics governing body LEN host a European Masters Swimming Championships in odd years - the last was in Eindhoven in 2013 - while world aquatics governing body FINA host a World Masters Swimming Championships in even years - the 2014 event was in Montreal.
+European aquatics governing body LEN host a European Masters Swimming Championships and World aquatics governing body FINA host a World Masters Swimming Championships.
+These are usually held in alternate years.

 Great Britain are usually well represented at these events and there is always a great atmosphere.